lawalbolaji/modern-react-starter/README.md

 ## ⚙️ Getting Started

-This template📓 is designed to help developers get up and running 💨 quickly when building react apps without worrying about tooling configuration or setting up regularly used dependencies, and ships with sensible defaults for a production grade app in many cases.
+This template📓 is designed to help developers get up and running 💨 quickly when building react apps without worrying about tooling configuration or setting up regularly used dependencies, and ships with sensible defaults for a production-grade app in many cases.

-For more experienced developers, the template exposes the configurations for the underlying toolchains so you can easily override some behaviors.
+> For more experienced developers, the template exposes the configurations for the underlying toolchains so you can easily override some behaviours.

-You can follow the instructions below to get started:
+Please check out the installation steps below for details on how to get started.

 > To run projects based on this template locally, you need to have Nodejs installed.
-Please refer to these [instructions](https://nodejs.org/en/download/package-manager) to setup nodejs if you don't already have it.
+Please refer to these [instructions](https://nodejs.org/en/download/package-manager) to set up Nodejs if you don't already have it.
 You can run `node --version` to confirm that Nodejs is installed.

 ### 📚 Installation Steps

-[x] Clone this repo:
+- [x] Clone this repo:

 ```sh
 > git clone --depth=1 git@github.com:lawalbolaji/modern-react-starter.git
 ```

-[x] Install the associated dependencies:
+- [x] Install the associated dependencies:

 > You can use any package manager that is compatible with nodejs, but npm is used here since it ships with nodejs by default and works well for most use-cases